 A law firm website’s bounce rate can be high on certain websites because visitors never intended to stay; they simply wanted quick information, which they found before quickly taking off.
 However, if the bounce rate for your law firm’s website is high, you can often assume that visitors found the website difficult to navigate, or they did not find what they needed.
 Looking at the bounce rate along with other website stats can tell a more complete story; if visitors consistently spend a small amount of time on your site (ten seconds or less), this is another clue that your website might need some improvement.
 A bounce rate of 50% or less is optimal.
 A bounce rate of 50%-70% says that your site may need some tweaking to make it more effective, and if the bounce rate for your law firm’s website is 80% or higher, this can mean that some improvements are needed, including:

 - Traffic funneled to the proper pages

-7 Ways to Reduce the Bounce Rate for Your Law Firm’s Website
+7 Ways to Reduce Your Law Firm’s Website Bounce Rate

 You likely have a strategy and an online marketing strategy for your small law firm to get visitors to your website.
 The goal of most websites is to gather guests and convince them to click around and linger (with the eventual hope that they will contact the law firm!)
 When it comes to your law firm’s website, the objective is to keep a visitor adequately engaged so you can introduce yourself, inform them of your services, and inspire them to contact you as a new client.
 Here are 7 simple ways to welcome potential clients to your site and woo them to stay awhile.